 Reading your AI Visibility Score

-Citation Strength (0–100) is your core metric for a single question on a single engine.
-0 means the engine answered with no awareness of your brand; 100 means you're the authoritative, prominently-cited answer.
-Your headline brand score is the average across every question × engine.
+Each question on each engine gets a score from 0 to 100.
+0 means the engine answered with no awareness of your brand.
+100 means you're the authoritative, prominently-cited answer.
+Your headline AI Visibility Score is the average across every question × engine.

 The 5-factor rubric

-Each score is built from five factors: Presence (20%) — were you mentioned at all; Prominence (25%) — how early and central; Context (20%) — positive, neutral, or a caveat; Citation Link (20%) — did the engine link to your own domain or only third parties; Competitive Share (15%) — your share of voice among all brands named.
+Each score is built from five factors: Presence (20%): were you mentioned at all; Prominence (25%): how early and central; Context (20%): how well you were described: portrayed favourably, described accurately, and placed in the right category; Citation Link (20%): did the engine link to your own domain or only third parties; Competitive Presence (15%): your share of voice among all brands named.
 The methodology is published in full on the Methodology page.

 Grades and what to do